elizabethJeudy/elizabethJeudy/README.md

 Front-end Developer
 -------------------

 My interest in code started in in February of 2022 and by May, I had enrolled in SheCodes Workshops.
 Since then, I've completed SheCodes Basics, SheCodes Plus, SheCodes Responsive, and I am currently completing SheCodes React.
 Simultaneously, I am learning through CodeCademy.
 I love to build things and I love learning new ways to build them.
-My portfolio is currently under work so feel free to check out my Netflify below!

 * 🌍  I'm based in South FL
-* 🖥️  See my portfolio at [app.netlify.com/teams/elizabethjeudy/sites](http://app.netlify.com/teams/elizabethjeudy/sites )
+* 🖥️  See my portfolio at www.ejeudy.com
 * ✉️  You can contact me at [tjeudy.e@gmail.com](mailto:tjeudy.e@gmail.com)
 * 🧠  I'm learning SheCodes React / Learn React (CodeCademy)
 * ⚡  I love reading :)